vela0052/High-Low/README.md

-# mtm6404-high-low
+# High Low

-This repository contains the starter files for the High Low project.
+## Objective
+Use the Vue framework to create a number guessing game.